percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 plugins: ``keyring_file``, and ``keyring_vault``.
 These plugins are installed into the ``plugin`` directory.

+.. rubric:: Version Updates

-Implemented in |xtrabackup| version 8.0.25, adds support for the ``keyring_file`` component, which is part of the component-based infrastructure MySQL includes to extend the server capabilities.
+Percona XtraBackup 8.0.25-17 adds support for the ``keyring_file`` component, which is part of the component-based infrastructure MySQL which extends the server capabilities.
 The component is stored in the ``plugin`` directory.

 See a `comparison of keyring components and keyring plugins <https://dev.mysql.com/doc/refman/8.0/en/keyring-component-plugin-comparison.html>`__ for more information.

 Percona XtraBackup 8.0.27-19 adds support for the Key Management Interoperability Protocol (KMIP) which enables the communication between the key management system and encrypted database server.
+This feature is *tech preview* quality.

+Percona XtraBackup 8.0.28-21 adds support for the Amazon Key Management Service (AWS KMS).
+AWS KMS is cloud-based encryption and key management service.
+The keys and functionality can be used for other AWS services or your applications that use AWS.
+No configuration is required to back up a server with AWS KMS-enabled encryption.
 This feature is *tech preview* quality.

 .. contents::
    :local: